GSA-TTS/identity-handbook/_articles/appdev-oncall-guide.md

 **OR**

-* An active (launched) login.gov partner is reporting that no user can authenticate or proof.
+* An active (launched) Login.gov partner is reporting that no user can authenticate or proof.
 * Required to be addressed immediately and ongoing until resolved.

 ### Medium severity